Having a disabled child in the family

 - A boy with a learning disability may need extra support at school.

-There are lots of different types of disability, such as autism, blindness and attention deficit hyperactivity disorder (ADHD).
+There are lots of different types of disability, such as autism and blindness.

 Most people who have a disability will be able to do lots of normal things, and have lots of fun and enjoyable times.
 But some of the time, life can be difficult and unhappy for them.